teppm/personal-portfolio/README.md

 Deployed site was tested by using using the page on Firefox, Google Chrome, Explored and Microsoft Edge.
 In addition to that page was tested by using it on different devices such as Samsung Galaxy S10, Iphone XR , Samsung Galaxy A5.

-Code has been check on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/ to make sure no errors in the code that would prevent functions.
+Code has been checked on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/ to make sure no errors in the code that would prevent functions.

 User testing performed by having 4 people with to use the page on browser and device of choice.
 Users asked to give feedback and some change implemented based on feedback.

 Form functions have been verified i.e not possible to submit without filling in all required info, e-mail needs to be a valid email format.

-Links to social sites, link to download CV adn works done functioning as designed with target="_blank" so they open in a new window.
+Links to social sites, link to download CV and works done functioning as designed with target="_blank" so they open in a new window.

 Navbar links verified to work properly across browsers and devices.

-User testing and feedback done also with Code Institute slack channel where a number of different develope students have been able to see and use my website + verify code.
+User testing done on CI slack channel where code was made available and site was tested and reviewed by Code Institute full stack developer students.

 Tested all pages on https://www.toptal.com/designers/colorfilter/ to ensure that pages work for color blind people